durtal/betfaiR/README.md

     $venues(filter = marketFilter())
 ```

-So, if you are familiar with Betfair's API, you will realise the available methods in the package might need a little bit of work.
-Each of the methods has its own help page, so to view the help page of the events method, `?events`.
+So, if you are familiar with Betfair's API, that will help, the Betfair API documentation can be found [here](https://api.developer.betfair.com/services/webapps/docs/display/1smk3cen4v3lu3yomq5qye0ni/API+Overview).
+Each of the available methods has its own help page, so to view the help page of the events method, after loading the library type `?events` into the console.

-`marketBook` can be used, but because the data returned is often heavily nested, it might not parse the response from betfair as well as other methods.
-The response from `marketBook` does include the raw response if required, as an element in a list.
+Each of the methods typically returns a data.frame or a list (usually of data.frames), these responses can usually be passed to `print` or `summary` for a neater display of the data returned.  `marketBook` returns data which is often heavily nested, so the response might not be in the easiest format to print neatly, but `marketBook` does include the raw response if required, as an element in a list.

 Some of the available methods have a `filter` parameter, which can be used to filter data, this is then added into the body of the request sent to Betfair.
 The `marketFilter` function helps you build a filter object, providing all the available parameters that can be filtered by (this hasn't been tested exhaustively but should work).
 For example to find horse racing events: